 This would include staff who will be in the NSC on a daily basis, the administrator, Resource Teacher and the Professional.
-Time needs to be allocated so that the members of the NSC Core Team are able to meet regularly to plan and to evaluate the interventions for students.
+Time needs to be allocated so that the members of the NSC Core Team are able to meet regularly to evaluate and plan the interventions for students.